Guides · 11 min read

 Transparency means being honest about what is not yet perfect.
 Here are areas we are actively improving:

-- Expanding classical coverage: BPHS has hundreds of chapters and we are steadily codifying more.
-We are also building structured rules for ritual and ceremony guidance to complement the AI-powered layer.
+• Expanding classical coverage: BPHS has hundreds of chapters and we are steadily codifying more.
+We are also building structured rules for ritual guidance and deepening the Acharya’s coverage of Upanishadic and Dharma Shastra texts.

 Help us get better — your feedback shapes what we build next